hdamker/QoSBooking/README.md

 ## Scope

 * Service API(s) “QoSBooking” (see APIBacklog.md)
-* The API(s) provide(s) the customer with the ability to:
+* The API(s) provide(s) the API consumer with the ability to:
-  * §Short API scope description§ !!
-Add here a scope description according to the API proposal
+  * book an assignment of a certain QoS Profile to a certain device with some conditions such as start time, duration and location in advance.
+  * update the booking, remove it, and get the information of it.
 * Describe, develop, document, and test the API(s)
 * Started: January 2025
 <!-- * Incubated since: §incubation date$ -->